AlexGladkov/JetHabit/README.md

 ### iOS Run
 Just launch xcode workspace as usual

+### Continuous Integration
+CI is configured with GitHub Actions.
+Every pull request to the `main` branch triggers builds for Android, JVM, iOS and JavaScript targets to ensure the project compiles and runs without errors on each platform.

 ### Youtube support

 All this code has video support on YouTube (only in Russian)